 Welcome to the music of Paul Jarman.
-The categories below will help you quickly find the piece(s) that you need.
-‘Themes’ is a convenient way to assist you in finding the piece exactly suited to your programming needs.
-Every 6 months, new pieces will be added to the latest release section.
-Also, Paul has written strings, chamber or symphony orchestra arrangements to many works.
-Review the information provided for each piece and contact Paul through this site if you need any parts and scores, or are interested in commissioning a special arrangement.
+The categories below will help you quickly find the right piece(s) for your program.
+‘Themes’ is a convenient way to assist you.
+Each year new pieces are added to the ‘latest release’ section.
+Paul has also written chamber or symphony orchestra arrangements to many works.
+Review the information provided for each piece and contact Paul if you need any parts and scores or are interested in commissioning a special arrangement.

 All Compositions A-Z